tonestrike/passport-discord/README.md

 # passport-discord

 The original author of this package is no longer maintaining this Strategy.
-This is a for of the original [passport-discord](https://github.com/nicholastay/passport-discord).
+This is a fork of the original [passport-discord](https://github.com/nicholastay/passport-discord).

 Passport strategy for authentication with [Discord](http://discordapp.com) through the OAuth 2.0 API.